alttch/pime/README.md

 // returns result None
 //task.no_wait();
 // If a task performs calculations only, it can be marked as exclusive.
-// This type of tasks lock Python thread until completed.
+// Tasks of this type lock Python thread until completed.
 Use with care!
 //task.mark_exclusive();
 match pime::call(task).await {
     Ok(result) => {